evlogjiastefanidhi/evlogjiastefanidhi/README.md

 ## Evlogjia Stefanidhi

-Econometrics and Operations Research at Maastricht University.
-I work on empirical macroeconomics, and on getting quantitative results into a form someone can act on.
+Econometrics and Operations Research student at Maastricht University.

 **Currently** finishing my BSc, and working as an analyst intern on applicant
 selection: a scorecard built from a survival model of how long founders take to